MartinDavidWaller/D70Box/README.md

 the one you have claims to be one of these then under Tools > Boards select the "LilyPad Arduino USB" device and not "Arduino Leonardo".

+Some Arduino Pro Micro devices also seem to be "Leonardo ETH" devices.
+A symtom of having the wrong Leonardo device selected seems to be odd data being displayed on the attached Bluetooth device.

 +--

 A problem has been reported building the code with the Arduino 1.5.6-r2 IDE.
 This manifests with an